NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 ::::

-Finally, add this to your config file, after any other plugin
+Finally, add this to your config file to [enable the plugin](../../../hardhat-runner/docs/guides/project-setup.md#plugins-and-dependencies):

 ::::tabsgroup{options="TypeScript,JavaScript"}